-The module provides multiple implementations of algorithms for the different processor architectures:

-- For the Intel Xeon processor architecture: - use of AES-NI, SSSE3 and strict assembler instructions for AES implementations; - use of AVX2, AVX, SSSE3 and strict assembler instructions for SHA implementations;

-- use of the CLMUL instruction set and strict assembler for GHASH that is used in GCM mode. - For the IBM z13 processor architecture: - use of the CPACF and strict assembler for AES, SHA and GHASH implementations.

-The module uses the most efficient implementation based on the processor's capability.
-Notice that only one algorithm implementation can be executed in runtime.
+The module provides multiple implementations of algorithms.
+The module supports the use of AES-NI, SSSE3 and strict assembler for AES implementation, the use of AVX2, AVX, SSSE3 and strict assembler for SHA implementation, and the use of the CLMUL instruction set and strict assembler for GHASH that is used in GCM mode.
+The module uses the most efficient implementation based on the processor's capability; this behavior can be also controlled through the use of the capability mask environment variable OPENSSL ia32cap.

-The Module provides multiple implementations of algorithms.
-Different implementations can be invoked by setting the environment variable.
-Please note that only one implementation will be available at runtime.
-For TLS protocol, only the key derivation function (KDF) has been tested by the CAVP.
+Notice that for the Transport Layer Security (TLS) and Secure Shell (SSH) protocols, no parts of these protocols, other than the key derivation functions (SP800-135 TLS and SSH KDFs), have been tested by the CAVP.